California-Data-Collaborative/ami-connect/README.md

 - `secrets.yaml`
 You should get this file from a colleague, or create one based on `./secrets.yaml.example`.

+We also support a YAML-based configuration (see references to `config.yaml` or `config.yaml.example`) for local development but don't recommend this in production.

 #### Running the pipeline locally

 The `./cli.py` CLI will run the pipeline on your laptop.
 It will extract data from the sources in your local config, transform, then load the data into your configured sinks.
 Run with: